Gluon TMDs and NRQCD matrix elements in $J/\psi$ production at an EIC

 By taking the ratio of the two $\cos2\phi_\sT$-weighted cross sections in Eqs.~\eqref{eq:c2phi-Jpsi} and \eqref{eq:c2phi-QQb}, and the ratio of the two cross sections in Eqs.~\eqref{eq:A-Jpsi} and \eqref{eq:A-QQb}, it turns out that the two independent observables

 give access to two different combinations of the CO LDMEs ${\cal O}_8^S $ and ${\cal O}_8^P$.
+Therefore the knowledge of both of them will allow to single out these two LDMEs, at least at leading order.
+TMDs will re-enter in higher orders in an {\it a priori} calculable way, thus introducing a $q_T$ dependence of ${\cal R}^{\cos2\phi_\sT}$ and ${\cal R} $ which at leading order and without final state smearing effects are constant.

-Therefore the knowledge of both of them will allow to single out these two LDMEs.
-A similar comparison could be done by using jet pair production instead, but there quark contributions may spoil the cancellation of the gluon TMDs to some extent, depending on the kinematic region under study.
+A similar comparison could be done to jet pair production instead, but in that case quark contributions may spoil the cancellation of the gluon TMDs to some extent, depending on the kinematic region under study.
 This may be an option worth considering, should open heavy-quark pair production turn out not to be feasible at an EIC.
 In a recent Monte Carlo analysis for a future EIC it is shown that at least single spin asymmetries will be hard to study in open heavy-quark pair production (assuming 10 fb$^{-1}$) \cite{Zheng:2018awe}, but here we propose a comparison to open heavy-quark pair production in the unpolarized proton case.

-We point out that the measurement of quarkonium polarization will probe other combinations of the CO LDMEs and can be used for consistency checks.
+We point out that the measurement of quarkonium polarization will probe other combinations of the CO LDMEs, and can not only be used for consistency checks, but also to assess the importance of higher order contributions, which will be different for the unpolarized and polarized cases.
 By extending the definitions in Eqs.~\eqref{eq:R2phi} and \eqref{eq:R} to longitudinally polarized quarkonium production, using the cross sections presented Section~\ref{sec:pol}, we find

 while, for transversely polarized quarkonium production,

 with